Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Hkzzvk’s silence continued, so Calvin shrugged and settled in for a good long stream-of-consciousness.

-"Though… okay, you probably never heard of skiing.
+"Though... okay, you probably never heard of skiing.
 Or maybe you did, maybe you guys have that.
 Probably not with four legs, but it’s this thing we do where we use long flat apparatus that we attach to our feet and it helps us slide easily over snow.
 Takes some work to get good at it, but there’s no better way to move fast over snow.
-Ski boots work a lot like the suit does, and those feel *great* to take off at the end of a day on the slopes, so I’m thinking when we get to take the spacesuit off after all this it’s gonna be… Actually, have you ever seen snow?
+Ski boots work a lot like the suit does, and those feel *great* to take off at the end of a day on the slopes, so I’m thinking when we get to take the spacesuit off after all this it’s gonna be...
+Actually, have you ever seen snow?
 Is that a thing on your home planet?
-Or… Dude, were you even born on a planet?
+Or...
+Dude, were you even born on a planet?
 I know a lot of ETs are born in space.
-I wonder if any humans have ever been born in space… It’d be tough for us, I bet the low gravity would screw with fetal development in all sorts’a ways…"
+I wonder if any humans have ever been born in space...
+It’d be tough for us, I bet the low gravity would screw with fetal development in all sorts’a ways..."

 At length, he rambled on about the estimates in how many humans there were in the galaxy at large, wondered how they were getting by without easy access to clothing, and mused briefly about whether any of them had just given up and ‘gone native.’

 He kept a lazy eye on the clock as he moved on to describing snow, then weather in general and especially thunderstorms.

 "I mean, I guess all’a this sounds scary and alien to you huh?
 Deathworld weather and all that stuff but *man*, I tell ya it’s beautiful.
 I remember when I was little and this storm went over and it was just this crazy lightning show in the sky.
-My daddy and I sat on the porch and watched it for like half an hour, but then momma came out and said there was a tornado alarm and we had to spend the night sleeping on cots in the basement…"
+My daddy and I sat on the porch and watched it for like half an hour, but then momma came out and said there was a tornado alarm and we had to spend the night sleeping on cots in the basement..."

 He decided to move on from the subject of Earth’s weather and onto gentler and more calming matters.
 He was dealing with a sapient being after all, which meant that he couldn’t rely completely on tone of voice alone - he had to watch the content of what he was saying.

 "Space is prettier though.
-There’s this nebula you can see from Cimbrean, It’s about as big in the sky as my thumb at arm’s length and yeah, things like storms are cool, but that nebula’s just like… every time I lay eyes on it it reminds me that *wow*, y’know, when I was a child we didn’t have FTL and aliens were just something that could *theoretically* exist, but then… there I am, living on a planet that’s not Earth, and I work in space, and I’m chatting to an alien right now.
+There’s this nebula you can see from Cimbrean, It’s about as big in the sky as my thumb at arm’s length and yeah, things like storms are cool, but that nebula’s just like... every time I lay eyes on it it reminds me that *wow*, y’know, when I was a child we didn’t have FTL and aliens were just something that could *theoretically* exist, but then... there I am, living on a planet that’s not Earth, and I work in space, and I’m chatting to an alien right now.
 That’s kind of a-"

 Hkzzvk finally said something, interrupting him.
 "Are you going to talk *all* night?"
 He asked.
 "You’re keeping me awake."